briancaffey/RedLM/ARTICLE.md

 ![Ramakien murals surrounding Temple of the Emerald Buddha](/static/redlm/ramakien.png)

 The Dream of the Red Chamber, originally titled The Story of the Stone, is one of China’s greatest literary works and a masterpiece of world literature.
 The novel begins with a frame story centered on a magical stone, left over from the Chinese creation myth where the goddess Nuwa mends the heavens.
-Longing to experience the human world, the sentient stone persuades a Buddhist monk and a Toaist priest to reincarnate it as a boy.
+Longing to experience the human world, the sentient stone persuades a Buddhist monk and a Taoist priest to reincarnate it as a boy.
 This boy, Baoyu, is born into a wealthy and influential family—a character partly based on the author, Cao Xueqin, and his own aristocratic upbringing.
 Through Baoyu's life, friendships, and romantic relationships, the novel delves into his family’s gradual decline, mirroring the instability of China’s own noble families in the late Qing dynasty.
 The story also portrays the era's customs, social structures, and beliefs, offering readers a richly detailed exploration of life in Qing China.

 It was a lot of fun to work on this project with tools from LlamaIndex and NVIDIA.
 With AI technology, GPUs are now essentially sentient stones, and I was able to share this important touchstone of the human experience with my computers using LlamaIndex and open source language models.
 In turn, RedLM shared with me delightful insights into world of Dream of the Red Chamber.